jianguoz/Conversational-AI/README.md

 # Text-Generation

-## Papers related to Text generation.
+## Natural Language Generation Reading Materials.
 ###  ![#c5f015](https://placehold.it/15/c5f015/000000?text=+) `updated on Sep 13, 2018`.

 ### Note: I write this Readme file in mixed English and Chinese, If needed, I will add separate English and/or Chinese version.